awcodes/richer-editor/README.md

 # A collection of extensions and tools to enhance the Filament Rich Editor field.

+> [!CAUTION]
+> This package is a work in progress at the moment and is not yet stable or recommended for production use.

 ## Installation

 You can install the package via composer: